About Dan

 Author & Storyteller

-While I was teaching, I delivered many writing sessions.
+While I was teaching, I delivered lots of writing sessions.
 I was able to see which topics and themes fired the children’s enthusiasm.
 I decided that I wanted to create stories which would make children want to pick up a book as I firmly believe that reading is the key to so much in life.
+I hatched a plan to write a series of short stories for children.
+I formulated my ideas and played around with them for years, but teaching being the demanding job it is, I didn’t have time to sit down and write.